 This would also be adorable with different colors.
 You will want to purchase fabric paint or if you are using acrylic craft paint, be sure to add a fabric medium so your paint will be soft and pliable.
 Annie Sloan Chalk paint is perfect for this project because it doesn’t require a fabric medium when applied to the fabric.

 Place Stencil Randomly on the Fabric

-Once your fabric is dry, there are a multitude of things you can use it for.
+Once your fabric is dry, there are many things you can use it for.
 It would be perfect for pillow covers.
-I plan to use mine to cover some seat cushions.

 I hope you enjoyed this Tutorial on How to Make Feed Sack Fabric from a Drop Cloth.
 Please let me know if you are inspired to make your own.
 If you have any questions or comments, please leave them below.